isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-repair-a-section-of-gutter/index.md

 **Check Downspouts:** Observe water coming out of the downspouts.
 If flow is slow or non-existent, there's a clog.
 Use the hose (high pressure) to push the clog out.
 If persistent, use a plumber's snake or disassemble downspout sections.
 5. **Inspect:** While cleaning, take the opportunity to inspect for loose hangers, leaks, or damage.
 6. **Frequency:** At least twice a year (spring and fall).
 More often if you have many trees nearby.
 ---

-[Gutters](https://pestpolicy.com/all-american-gutters-reviews/) are an essential component of your home's defense against water damage.
+[Gutters](https://pestpolicy.com/all-american-gutters-reviews/)are an essential component of your home's defense against water damage.
 They tirelessly collect rainwater from your roof and divert it safely away from your foundation, siding, and landscaping.
 However, gutters are constantly exposed to the elements sun, rain, snow, ice, and falling debris which can lead to various forms of damage over time.

-From sagging sections and leaky seams to cracks and detached downspouts, even minor [gutter](https://pestpolicy.com/are-gutters-necessary/) issues can quickly escalate into significant problems if left unaddressed.
+From sagging sections and leaky seams to cracks and detached downspouts, even minor [gutter](https://pestpolicy.com/are-gutters-necessary/)issues can quickly escalate into significant problems if left unaddressed.

 Fortunately, many common gutter problems can be effectively repaired by a diligent homeowner with basic tools and a bit of know-how.
 Tackling these repairs promptly not only prevents more extensive and costly damage to your home but also extends the lifespan of your entire gutter system.